 If your daughter has a pressure-filled day coming up at school, help her stay hydrated.
 Fill a reusable bottle with water and slices of lemon and lime, or try something like cucumber and mint, and chill it in the fridge.
 Before she heads out, put the bottle in the mesh side pocket on her bookbag and she'll have something delicious and refreshing to enjoy.

 Starting high school is a big deal and your daughter is probably worried about looking pretty and polished.
 Create a kit just for her and put it in the front pouch of their backpack.
-It might include tinted lip gloss, hair ties, oil blotting sheets, breath mints and body spray.
-A few period supplies are always good to have, too.
+It might include tinted lip gloss, hair ties, oil blotting sheets, breath mints, and body spray.
+A few menstrual products are always good to have, too.

 Does your kid love sports, or are you trying to inspire them to get fit?
 Slip a frisbee into one of the two zippered compartments on their pack and they'll have something to play with during lunch or recess.
 If they walk home from school, put a pedometer in the front pocket so they can follow their daily step count.
 Younger kids might like a jump rope – pack a long one in their school bag so they can practice doing tricks with their friends.